Matthew Smith (games programmer)

-Matthew Smith (born 1966) is a British computer game programmer.
+Matthew Smith is a British video game programmer.
 He created the games Manic Miner and Jet Set Willy for the ZX Spectrum, released in 1983 and 1984 respectively.
 Smith left the games industry in 1988 and later moved to the Netherlands.
 He has since returned to the UK and has worked on some games as well as appearing at conventions and in documentaries.

 Early life

 Smith was born in Penge.
 His family moved to Wallasey when he was seven years old.